raise-isayan/BigIPDiscover/Readme.md

 3. Click [Next], confirm that no error is occurring, and close the dialog with [Close].

 ## Configuration
-When you read the extension, the [BigIP] tab is displayed.
+When you read the extension, the [BIG-IP Cookie] tab is displayed.
 There are tabs of [Decrypt] and [Options] here and it is possible to set up etc from here.

 ### Decrypt Tab